jpratt9/john-pratt.com/content/featured/eFleets/index.md

 ---

-Cloud-based fleet management platform for Client's ~1M vehicles that integrates real-time telematics, predictive analytics, & custom dashboards to optimize vehicle operations and lifecycle planning for large fleets.
+Data Analytics API for cloud-based fleet management platform for Client's ~1M vehicles that integrates real-time telematics, predictive analytics, & custom dashboards to optimize vehicle operations and lifecycle planning for large fleets.